CliffordAnderson/CS1000/readme.md

 ### Academic Integrity

 The Vanderbilt University [Honor Code](https://www.vanderbilt.edu/student_handbook/the-honor-system/#statement-of-the-honor-code) applies to all activities in this course.
-In terms of this course, the basic rule is this -- all work submitted in this class must be done completely on your own without assistance from any person, place or thing except the instructors or TAs for this course, the course textbook, and course lecture slides.
+As for this course, the basic rule is this -- all work submitted in this class must be done completely on your own without assistance from any person, place or thing except the instructors or TAs for this course, the course textbook, and course lecture slides.
 If you have any doubts, ask your instructor for clarification, not another student (not even the teaching assistants).

 ### Student Privacy